 If your issues persist or if you believe water entering your home is the cause, please contact us immediately and we will organise an assessment by a surveyor within 5 working days and complete any works required.

 - Penetrating damp – Penetrating damp can be caused by leaks from roofs, windows or plumbing.
 This dries once the leak is fixed and rarely leaves black mould.
 Please report urgently to IDS if found within your property.
 We will inspect within 5 working days.

 - Rising damp – Rising damp is extremely rare and is caused by water soaking up a wall.
 It doesn’t rise by no more than 1m and almost never causes black mould.
 Please report urgently to IDS if you suspect you have this in your home and we will inspect within 5 working days.

 Serious damage can be done to pipes, cisterns, sinks and basins by water expanding when it freezes in cold weather.
 The result will only be seen when the water thaws again and flooding happens.
 At the start of a cold spell, take these precautions:

-- Keep your home as warm as possible
+- Keep your home warm

 - Know where to find the main stop valve and how to turn it off.
-(If you think it does not work properly, ask us to check and repair it)

 If you suffer a burst pipe, turn off the stop valve and open the taps to reduce the amount of water in the system.
 If the water has flooded through a light fitting, do not turn the light on until it has been checked.
 You should be aware of where the main fuses and water stopcocks are located in your flat before there is an emergency.
-The Estate Manager or Sheltered Scheme Manager would be pleased to give you any advice you may need.